 In this tutorial, you will learn what density is, and how to calculate it.
-You will also learn the formula, units and equation for density.
-Last but not least, you will find out if density is a physical property.
+You will also learn the formula, units, and equation.
+Last but not least, you will find out if it is a physical property.

 What is Density?
 Definition